TWP 1500 Series Review in 2026

 Appearance After Initial Stain Application: 8.5

 For the pine deck, we used the TWP 1530 Natural.
 This is not a “clear” but rather a traditional cedar color in our opinion.
 The manufacturer stated they made this color in the 1500 Series to match the color of the TWP 101 Cedartone.
-This allows for an easy switch from the 100 Series for consumers who are in a low voc state.
+This allows for an easy switch from the 100 Series for consumers who are in a low VOC state.

 The wood grain was highlighted naturally with the 1530 Natural semi-transparent tint.
-The 1500 does not mask or film on top of the wood grain.
+The TWP 1500 does not mask or film on top of the wood grain.

 Preventing UV Graying at 2 Year Mark: 8.5